 What can you do to help: renaming devices.

 We know you really want to be able to help train devices!
 Read more about why that is tricky here.
 In the meantime, what you can do is rename your devices.
 When Sense identifies two similar device (say two fridges), they are displayed in the app as “Fridge 1” and “Fridge 2.”
 If you are interested in a more descriptive label, you can rename the devices in the app.
 So, for example, you may choose to change “Fridge 1” and “Fridge 2” to “Kitchen Fridge” and “Basement Fridge,” respectively.

 You can also help Sense by renaming devices in your app more generally.
 For example, if you determine that “Unnamed heat 1” is in fact your “Keurig coffee maker,” just tap the bubble, then tap again, to rename it.

 Although timing patterns and electrical signatures help Sense determine when more than one device is present, it is still no easy task.
 Just like trying to pick out one voice in a room full of similar voices — device detection is hard!
-As more homes have Sense monitors, more training samples become available, and the Sense data science team is able to improve our algorithms and device detection capability.
+As more homes have Sense monitors and enabled integrations, more training samples become available, and the Sense data science team is able to improve our algorithms and device detection capability.
 We realize you are eager for Sense to detect everything, and we promise you, we’re working on it!
 It’s a matter of time, data, patience, and persistence.